lagoproject/atmospheres/README.md

 <!-- LICENSE -->
 ## License

-ARTI is distributed under the [BSD-3 License](https://opensource.org/licenses/BSD-3-Clause).
+This library is distributed under the [BSD-3 License](https://opensource.org/licenses/BSD-3-Clause).
 See the [LICENCE](LICENSE) for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>